icon

 What do statutory accident benefits cover?

 Statutory accident benefits provide coverage if you are injured in an automobile accident, regardless of who is at fault.
 This helps cover the costs of medical expenses, including physiotherapy and rehabilitation costs that OHIP doesn't pay.
-This coverage is mandatory in Ontario and included in a standard auto insurance policy.
+This coverage is mandatory in Ontario and included in a standard auto insurance policy, however the Ontario government proposed making some accident benefits option in the 2024 budget.
+If passed, the changes are expected to be implemented by 2026.

 Here is a more detailed breakdown of what statutory accident benefits cover: